BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 choose to perform a Roast 'em Slowly Brutal Power Attack instead of making

 *Bert is the group's cook and quite a good one by Troll standards.
 Fiercely proud of his unique cooking skills, Bert will defend his concoctions against the criticisms of his fellow Trolls with a swift sharp thwack from his ladle.
-When faced with the prospect of cooking Dwarf, it was Bert's idea to roast them slowly over the fire and feast upon them the following night â€” yet it was the constant indecision on how to cook Thorin's Company that ultimately led to the Trolls' demise.*
+When faced with the prospect of cooking Dwarf, it was Bert's idea to roast them slowly over the fire and feast upon them the following night — yet it was the constant indecision on how to cook Thorin's Company that ultimately led to the Trolls' demise.*

 Strikes, as long as he is within 6" of a fire.
 Choose an enemy model involved in the Fight and place it in base contact with the fire.
 That model is